Amazon Redshift is an enterprise-level, petabyte scale, fully managed data warehousing service.

 Amazon Redshift achieves efficient storage and optimum query performance through a combination of massively parallel processing, columnar data storage, and very efficient, targeted data compression encoding schemes.
 This section presents an introduction to the Amazon Redshift system architecture.

-This section introduces the elements of the Amazon Redshift data warehouse architecture as shown in the following figure.
+This section introduces the elements of the Amazon Redshift data warehouse architecture.

 Client applications